jqwidgets/create-jqwidgets-react-app/README.md

 Your app is ready to be deployed.

-### Adding other jQWidgets

-This project will show you the `React jQWidgets Grid`.
-But of course you will want to use some other widgets too. <br />
-For that you need to add their core files first.
-This is done in the `public` folder. <br />

 ## Why Use This?

 **If you’re getting started** with `jQWidgets` and `React`, using `create-jqwidgets-react-app` is the easiest way to do this.  <br />